FFMA Test Protocol Intro

 Calculations can predict the amount of ash volume generated by knowing the sizes of a coffin and a person, respectively.
 A representation of the coffin is burned back to ash.
 If the material submitted generates more than 6 litres of ash, it fails.

 The coffin’s handles are loaded with the agreed weight.
 If it breaks or deforms beyond the agreed parameters, it fails.

 The Issue – Ash Residue scenario

-Take a sample of the coffin material and test burn on a ceramic surface.
-If the ash is not free from unmanageable residue or anything that may cause an issue, it is a fail.
+A sample of the coffin’s material is burned on a ceramic surface.
+If the ash is not free from unmanageable residue, or anything that may cause an issue, it fails.

 The Issue – Coffin Leakage scenario

-Take sample of material folding this into a cone and filling it with a solution to replicate bodily fluids.
+A sample of material is folded into a cone and filled with a solution that replicates bodily fluids.
 If it leaks, it fails.